johantiden/jass/README.md

 pass init
 ```

-### Add
+### Insert
-TODO: Maybe this should be called 'insert' to reflect the naming in `pass`?.

-Then add a new entry using.
 This will interactively ask you for credentials strongly recommended!
 ```
-secret add hello-secret
+secret insert hello-secret
 ```

 You can also insert all arguments at once (use with care!)
 ```
-secret add hello-secret2 myuser mypassword
+secret insert hello-secret2 myuser mypassword
 ```